NamesCode/nvame/README.md

 ### Adding LSPs

-The actual language servers themselves are uninstalled.
+The actual language servers themselves aren't installed (Besides the Nix, Latex and Lua LSP's).
 This is intentional as ideally you should be installing the language servers within your projects devshell.

 ### Temporary usage